If there's one place you must visit in Manitoba its the Forks in Winnipeg, named…

 What a treat it was to experience these four outstanding Winnipeg restaurants.
 They offered everything from a casual to an upscale dining experience.

-I walked into this restaurant and fell in love – and I hadn’t even eaten.
+I walked into Fusion Grill and fell in love – and I hadn’t even eaten.
 The art work – big, bold canvases of land and sky by artist Kirsten Britt Hanson spoke to me.
 I felt like I was in a gallery and would very happily have any of these pieces in my home.

 From start to finish this was an outstanding meal.
 Everyone had their favourites – and I’d say mine was the cauliflower.